Domestic Assault Law in Minnesota

 Other crimes where parties are related

-We also see crimes charged in domestic-related cases that do not contain a relationship element.
-Instead, the prosecutor charges a non-domestic crime along with, or instead of, crimes that require proof of a relationship.
-Examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.
+We also see criminal charges in domestic-related cases that do not contain a relationship element.
+So, the prosecutor charges a non-domestic crime along with, or instead of, crimes that do require a relationship.
+And examples of these include misdemeanor fifth-degree assault, disorderly conduct and obstructing legal process.

-When we speak of a domestic or family violence cases, we could mean the accusation fits the specific, narrow definition.
+So when we speak of a domestic or family violence cases; we could mean the accusation fits the narrow, legal definition.
 Or people might be speaking loosely about any case where the people have a relationship.
 For more about these laws, see Minnesota Domestic Crime Statutes.

-Counseling the client is more important in these cases, than in other kinds.
-For example, what should the accused do in response to the court’s No Contact Order?
+Counseling the client is more important in these cases.
+So, for example, what should the accused do in response to the court’s No Contact Order?
 An experienced domestic assault attorney can help with this.

-Examples of cases involving claims of domestic violence crime handled by Domestic Assault Attorney Gallagher include:
+Examples of cases involving claims of domestic violence crime handled by Domestic Assault Attorney Thomas Gallagher include:

 - Felony Domestic Assault, including strangulation claims